palaklive/grapesjs-web-builder/docs/TRAITS_GUIDE.md

 ## Overview

 Traits are component-specific attributes that configure behavior and content.
-The Email Builder provides custom trait types with built-in validation and user-friendly interfaces.
+The Web Builder provides custom trait types with built-in validation and user-friendly interfaces.

 ## Standard Trait Types